 Jones-Signaigo said in addition to mental health problems, not having enough money to cover the cost of rent — even if it’s subsidized housing — groceries, utilities, transportation and needed medicine can be a burden.
 The Social Security Administration reported in 2017 retired workers received an average of $1,369 a month in benefits.

 “That money goes really quick, really fast,” Jones-Signaigo said.
 “Now you got to make a decision.
 Are you gonna pay for medicine, or are you gonna pay for food?” she questioned.

 But 15 percent, or about nine residents, don’t receive an income.
 For those who do, their checks don’t cover the total cost of care.
 The home receives donations, is supported by the United Way and receives some state and federal money.

-Jones-Signaigo believes there is another, less quantifiable issue at play, which is how families treat the aging.
+Jones-Signaigo believes there is another less-quantifiable issue at play: how families treat the aging process.
 She estimates that a third of the residents came from loving, supportive families who couldn’t afford care.
 Another third, she figures, came from abusive environments.